SCIENCE & TECHNOLOGY PIONEER AWARD

 WHO SHOULD APPLY?

 The Science & Technology Pioneer Award of the Cartier Women’s Initiative is looking for women-led impact-driven businesses.
 Entrepreneurs across all sectors and geographies are encouraged to apply.
+Applicants with disabilities are encouraged to apply, and every effort will be amde to include them appropriately.

 Technological & scientific innovation: The business should be based on the development of a new technology, a complex engineering process, or a scientific discovery, and not only on a disruptive business model.
 Development of the technology and product, from idea (TRL 1)* to commercialization (TRL 9)* should take at least 2 years.